John Burgh (officer): Legacy

 Burgh was buried in St. Andrew's Chapel in Westminster Abbey, where, in the following year, a tablet was erected to his memory.
 This has now disappeared; but, according to a copy of the inscription preserved by Croll, Burgh is said to have been taken away morte immaturâ ('untimely dead') in the thirty-second year of his age, on 7 March 1594.
 The inscription seems to imply, and – by Croll and others, including Dean Stanley – has been understood to imply, that Burgh was slain in boarding the Great Carrack.
 It distinctly states, however, that he brought the Carrack to England, and was most honourably received.
 The bold and crafty enemy whom Burgh despised, and at whose hands he fell, may very well have been Gilbert.
 Burke, giving an English version of this inscription, renders it 'he fell by an untimely death in the fifty-third year of his age'; and it is so repeated in later editions.
 This evidently is a mistake.
 The age of fifty-three seems incompatible with the morte immaturâ præreptus, as well as with the known age of William, Lord Burgh, born in or about 1525, of whom Sir John was the third son.

 Name

 Burgh's name has been spelt in different ways.
 Edwards, who in most points is scrupulously accurate, gives it as Borough, and that while immediately referring to a holograph letter with a clear and legible signature, Jo.
 Burgh.
-It may therefore be likely that if John Burgh was a distinct person from that William Burroughs, the comptroller of the navy, who commanded the Lion in Francis Drake's expedition to Cadiz in 1587.
+It may therefore be likely that if John Burgh was a distinct person from that William Burroughs, the comptroller of the navy, who commanded the Lion in Francis Drake's expedition to Cádiz in 1587.